nismod/nismod.github.io/docs/development-checklist.md

 branch.
 By convention, start the name of a branch with:
 - `feature/<feature_description>` for new features
 - `bug/<bug_description>` for bug fixes

+In git, create a new branch with the command
+`git branch feature/<feature_description>` and then move to the branch with the checkout command `git checkout feature/<feature_description>`.
+Alternatively, do both in one command with `git checkout -b feature/<feature_description>`.

 ## Are there tests?